Constraints on long-lived di-baryons and di-baryonic dark matter: Introduction

 \section{Introduction}

-The existence of dark matter (DM) is manifested by the need to explain a variety of cosmological and astrophysical observations, from the large scale structure of the Universe to the dynamics of stars and galaxies.
-In spite of all this pressing evidence of DM, the nature of DM remains completely unknown.
-A tenable model of DM must not only successfully explain its measured abundance $\Omega_{\textrm{DM}}h^2\approx 0.12$~\cite{planck2015}, but also satisfy existing laboratory and terrestrial constraints on the interactions and properties of DM.

-The feasibility that the DM particle is an undiscovered hadron in QCD, a deeply-bound $uuddss$ sexaquark ($S$) with two units of baryon number, is advocated in~\cite{Farrar17,Farrar17Talk,Farrar18,fwx20}; for a recent review and discussion of detection strategies, see~\cite{Farrar:2022mih}.
-As a singlet simultaneously under color, spin and flavor, the color magnetic binding between quarks is maximal because the relevant quadratic Casimir operators vanish, as pointed out by Jaffe~\cite{Jaffe77}.
-Moreover unlike the case for bound states of two flavor octets, Fermi statistics does not prevent all 6 quarks from being in a fully symmetric spatial configuration.
-Using the MIT bag model, Jaffe calculated the mass of the lightest such state, the H-dibaryon, to be 2150 MeV; this mass is high enough to allow singly-weak decay giving the H-dibaryon a lifetime of order $10^{-10}$s~\cite{Jaffe77}.
-Subsequent mass predictions using different models leave open the possibility of a deeply bound state with lifetime long enough to be the dark matter; these are reviewed in Sec.~\ref{sec:pheno}.
+The possibility that a deeply-bound $uuddss$ sexaquark ($S$) with two units of baryon number may be an undiscovered stable hadron is advocated in~\cite{Farrar17,Farrar:2022mih}.
+Unlike the case for bound states of two flavor octet baryons, Fermi statistics does not prevent all 6 quarks from being in a fully symmetric spatial configuration.
+Moreover, as a singlet simultaneously under color, spin and flavor, the color magnetic binding between quarks is maximal because the relevant quadratic Casimir operators vanish, as pointed out by Jaffe~\cite{Jaffe77}.
+Using the MIT bag model, Jaffe calculated the mass of the lightest such state, the H-dibaryon, to be 2150 MeV; this mass is high enough to allow singly-weak decay, giving the H-dibaryon a lifetime estimated to be of order $10^{-10}$ s~\cite{Jaffe77} but later calculated to be of order $10^{-8}$ s~\cite{donoghue86}.
+Subsequent mass predictions using a variety of models gave results spanning from 1.2 GeV to heavier than 2.2 GeV, thus leaving open the possibility of a deeply bound state with a cosmologically long lifetime in the event of a mass less than $m_\Lambda + m_n$~\cite{FarrarZaharijas} or absolutely stable if it is lighter than two nucleons.
+The mass estimates are reviewed in greater detail in Sec.~\ref{sec:pheno}.

-Protected by baryon number conservation, the particle with the smallest mass per baryon number would be absolutely stable.
-Thus, if $m_S$ is below the deuterium mass $\approx 1876$ MeV, the $S$ would not decay.
-But decay of $S$ to two nucleons is doubly-weak if $m_S < m_N+m_\Lambda\approx 2054$ MeV, and the lifetime $\tau_S \propto G_F^{-4}$ can be comparable to the age of Universe for a compact $S$~\cite{FarrarZaharijas}.
-Thus if $m_S < 2054$ MeV, it could be either absolutely stable or cosmologically stable to be a DM particle.
-In the following, we discuss under what circumstances the $S$ is consistent with constraints on the stability of both nuclei and DM.

-Ref.~\cite{Farrar18} showed that the energy density of $S$ in the Universe can naturally be consistent with the observed density of DM -- approximately five times the energy density of ordinary baryons -- using a simple statistical mechanics model for the primordial quark-gluon plasma with no free parameters apart from the mass of the $S$.
-Preserving the density of $S$ to later epochs requires $S$ particles not to equilibrate with other baryons; otherwise thermal equilibrium would dilute the abundance of $S$ below the observed level~\cite{Farrar18,Strumia18,KolbTurner18}.
-More specifically, the non-thermalization of $S$ with baryons imposes the condition that the breakup of $S$ to two baryons, $XS\to BB'$, must be slower than the Hubble rate~\cite{Farrar18,KolbTurner18} after the QCD phase transition $T\approx 150$ MeV.